ShreyasJenner/Pomodoro-Timer/README.md

 ## Description
 The Pomodoro Technique is a time management technique for students, perfectionists and procastinators of all kinds.
+With a lack of terminal based pomodoro timers, this project attempts to create a unique, intuitive yet feature filled pomodoro-timer which can run flawlessly in a bash terminal.

 ## Installation and Run